k3s-io/k3s/docs/release/kubernetes-upgrade.md

 The resulting CI/CD run can be viewed here:
 [k3s-io/k3s Drone Dashboard](https://drone-publish.k3s.io/k3s-io/k3s)

-# Create Release Images
-The k3s-upgrade repository bundles a k3s binary and script that allows a user to upgrade to a new k3s release.
-This process is normally automated, however this can fail.
-If the automation does fail, do the following:

-Go to the [k3s-upgrade repository](https://github.com/k3s-io/k3s-upgrade) and manually create a new tag for the release.
-This will kick off a build of the image.

-1. Draft a new release
-2. Enter the tag (e.g. v1.22.5-rc1+k3s1).
-3. Check k3s and k3s-upgrade images Exist

-This process will take some time but upon completion, the images will be listed here.

-The k3s images will be published [here](https://hub.docker.com/r/rancher/k3s).
-The upgrade images will be published [here](https://hub.docker.com/r/rancher/k3s-upgrade).

-Verifying Component Release Versions
-With each release, k3s publishes release notes that include a table of the components and their versions.

 # Update Rancher KDM
 This step is specific to Rancher and serves to update Rancher's [Kontainer Driver Metadata](https://github.com/rancher/kontainer-driver-metadata/).